-Coursework is to be completed prior to or in conjunction with the field practicum or employment experience.
-Students must earn a grade of C or better in all courses.
+Coursework is to be completed prior to or in conjunction with the field practicum.
+Students must earn a grade of C or better in all courses (and meet all BSW degree requirements).

 SED 3310 Introduction to Exceptional Children (3hr)

 SWK 3540 School Social Work Practice (3hr)